ggicci/io4node/README.md

 # venus

-The program to serve self-hosted IO4 workspace service.
+The program to serve **self-hosted** IO4 workspace service.

 If you want to provision workspaces on your own infrastructures, use this program.

 ## Requirements

-Since the workspaces are provisioned as containers, `venus` requires a Docker Engine running on your machine, and the ability to manage the containers.
+Since the workspaces are provisioned as containers, `venus` requires a [Docker Engine](https://docs.docker.com/get-docker/) running on your machine.

 ## Install